lukejcollins/nixos-build/README.md

 # Sway NixOS Configuration

-This repository contains a Nix flake to set up Sway with a custom configuration on NixOS.
+This repository contains a Nix flake to set up Hyprland with a custom configuration on NixOS.

 ## Description

-A custom tailored NixOS configuration targeting the Sway window manager, complemented with a range of packages to offer a robust and efficient environment.
+A custom tailored NixOS configuration targeting the Hyprland window manager, complemented with a range of packages to offer a robust and efficient environment.

 ## Prerequisites